-Many innovators in the FMS space seek to be the “Uber of” independent talent management – some claim that they have already achieved that status, but none have achieved adoption across a broad spectrum of skill sets or labor categories.
+Many innovators in the FMS space seek to be the “Uber of” contingent workforce management—some claim that they have already achieved that status, but none have achieved adoption across a broad spectrum of skill sets or labor categories.
 The industry as a whole has yet to anoint a champion.

-John Piazza, SVP Solutions Delivery, oversees the design and delivery of MBO’s enterprise client and partner programs, deploying MBO’s comprehensive suite of independent workforce solutions to our enterprise clients as well as building programs that integrate our products with the leading talent management and procurement solutions providers.
+John Piazza, SVP Solutions Delivery, oversees the design and delivery of MBO’s enterprise client and partner programs, deploying MBO’s comprehensive suite of independent workforce solutions to our enterprise clients as well as building programs that integrate our products with the leading contingent workforce management and procurement solutions providers.